-Every year we are bombarded with articles and advice and “how to’s” about “sticking” to our resolutions.
-There are many good articles out there, just Google “How to Stick to Your New Year’s Resolutions” to see for yourself.
-The common theme that runs through most of the articles is proper planning: don’t take on a lot on at once, make your goals specific and actionable, and tackle them in bite-sized chunks, one step at a time.
+Every New Year we are bombarded with articles and advice about “sticking” to our resolutions and how to meet our goals.
+The common theme is proper planning: don’t take on a lot on at once, make your goals specific and actionable, and tackle them in bite-sized chunks, one step at a time.
 Neurological research seems to confirm that we can only take on small chunks at a time if we are going to be successful in making changes in our behavior.

-Yet, as with everything else, the advice that is given to us will only resonate if we fundamentally relate to the advice.
+Yet, as with everything else, the advice will only resonate if it aligns with who you are.
 If you are not a planner by nature, it may be harder for you to implement the suggestions that abound.
 It might take more energy.
 You might give up without even knowing why.

-So why not let our Type, and what we know about ourselves and our internal motivators lead the way instead?
+By listening to your Dominant Function and where it is taking you, you just might make your resolutions stick.
+So why not let your Type, and what you know about yourself and your internal motivators lead the way instead?

 What is your Dominant Function, and how can it help you reach your goals for the New Year?